 Use as a spread on toast – Nut butter on toast is a classic for good reason.
 It’s a tasty way to add extra nutrition to your breakfast or a snack.

-Spread on pancakes – It add wonderful flavor to pancakes and will help keep you satisfied for longer.
+Spread on pancakes – It add wonderful flavor to gluten and dairy-free pancakes (or whatever your favorite pancake recipe is) and will help keep you satisfied for longer.

 Add to oatmeal or other hot cereals – Hot cereal can get boring, and cashew butter is a great way to add wonderful flavor and nutrition!